Watch for a spring event announcement at the LA Foster Nature Preserve!

 Location

-King Philip’s Cave is off Stone Run Drive, a small cul-de-sac across the road from 271 Plain Street.
-Although not a private road, there is parking for two cars near the entrance sign.
-Due to limited space there, we encourage visitors to park on Plain St. if possible, and walk the short distance up Stone Run Drive.
+King Philip’s Cave is off Stone Run Drive, a small cul-de-sac across the street from 271 Plain Street.
+There is parking for two cars near the entrance sign on Stone Run Drive (which is a not a private road.)
+Due to limited space at the entrance, we encourage visitors to park on Plain St. and walk the short distance up to the entrance, if possible.

 Trail Qualities